 Ubiquinol (a form of Co-Q10)

-I take 1 softgel every morning of Healthy Origins brand (iHerb code HOG-36462), which contains 50 mg ubiquinol per softgel (half the daily recommended maintenance dose).
-Ubiquinol is the active antioxidant form of Co-Enzyme Q-10; both have the same molecular structure, but ubiquinol has taken on 2 extra electrons, which makes it the reduced form Both forms are part of the energy production process in the cells – changing food into energy.
+I take 1 softgel every morning of Life Extension Ubiquinol with fulvic acid (iHerb LEX-14266), which contains 100 mg ubiquinol per softgel (the daily recommended maintenance dose).
+Ubiquinol is the active antioxidant form of Co-Enzyme Q-10; both have the same molecular structure, but ubiquinol has taken on 2 extra electrons, which makes it the reduced form.
+Both forms are part of the energy production process in the cells – changing food into energy.
 One of the most important actions of ubiquinol is combatting free radicals.
 (2E) Dr. Axe has a great article that describes 8 benefits of Co-Q10/Ubiquinol (19G)

 As a supplement, the ubiquinol form is more readily absorbed that the Co-Q10 form, especially in adults over 30.
 It is the active form in humans; some people have lost the ability to make it from Co-Q10, so taking it as ubiquinol provides more benefits.
 (2E) For maximum absorption of ubiquinol (the only fat-soluble form), take it with healthy fats such as butter, coconut oil, and avocado oil(28).
 Recommended supplement dosage is to start with 200 to 300 mg per day.
 After 3 weeks, you can reduce the dosage to 100 mg.
 (2E)

 The best foods for supplying Co-Q10 are detailed on Dr. Ax’s site (19G) and Livestrong (28); included are foods I eat regularly, such as grass-fed beef, free-range chicken, cage-free eggs, fatty-fish such as salmon; broccoli, oranges, peanuts and pistachio nuts.
 (19G, 28) However, even the best of these foods do not provide much Co-Q10.